osm2pgsql-dev/osm2pgsql/README.md

 ## Usage ##

-Osm2pgsql has one program, the executable itself, which has **43** command line options.
+Osm2pgsql has one program, the executable itself, which has a lot of command line options.

 Before loading into a database, the database must be created and the PostGIS and optional hstore extensions must be loaded.
 A full guide to PostgreSQL